linb960/School_District_Analysis/README.md

 ### How the School Summary has been affected
 The School Summary below provides a more granular level look at the percentages.
-Where above in the district summary there are 39,170 students grades all summarized together with only 461 who are Thomas High School 9th graders the summary is only slightly affected.
+Where above in the district summary the 9th graders were only 1.2% of the overall population, they are now 39.3% of the school population.

 Here the analysis is specifically interested in the grades for the Thomas High School and the school summary outputs below show the initial analysis and the refactored analysis when the 9th graders grade were removed.

 The % Passing Math, % Passing Reading and the % Overall Passing show clearly that without the 9th graders grades the percentages drop significantly.
+When the 9th grade scores above 70% in math and reading are removed from the school scores reading drops passing math drops from 93.27% to 66.91% and reading drops from 97.3% to 69.66%.
+Here are the outputs:

+__Initial School Summary for Thomas High School__
 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/Per_School_header.png"  />
 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/Initial_Per_School_Summary.png"  />

+__School Summary with 9th Graders removed__
 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/Per_School_Summary_wo_9th.png" />